skelemoa/ntu-x/README.md

 # NTU-X

 This repository contains details and pretrained models for the newly introduced dataset NTU-X, which is an extended version of popular NTU dataset.

-The paper has been sumitted to ICIP-2021 and is also available on arxiv [here](https://arxiv.org/pdf/2101.11529.pdf)
+<b>The paper has been sumitted to ICIP-2021 and is also available on arxiv [here](https://arxiv.org/pdf/2101.11529.pdf)</b>

 ### What is NTU-X